-It’s a question many website design agencies will be asked: “Is a content management system really necessary for our company?”
-The answer isn’t always a simple yes or no. It requires a lot of thought, consideration and planning to see if a CMS really is going to be valuable for a business.
+It’s a question many website design agencies will be asked.
+“Do I really need a content management system?”
+The answer isn’t always a simple yes or no. It requires a lot of thought, consideration and planning to see if a CMS is going to be valuable for a business.

 It all depends on website usage, how much time your organisation will be spending updating content and just how much flexibility you want to give your website agency with the design of your site.
 A content management system has advantages and disadvantages, just like any other software you may utilise within your company.

-The main benefits of a trusty CMS is that you can use it whenever you like – you can manage your content.
-With a website that isn't built using a CMS you may end up paying more than necessary to have a professional update your website for you.
+The main benefits of a trusty CMS is that you can use it whenever you like.
+You can manage your content.
+With no CMS you may end up paying more than necessary to have a professional update your website for you.
 Your CMS can be reused to post relevant content without having to create new templates each time, saving time and money.

 On the other hand, if you don’t need to constantly refresh your content, then it might be a waste of money and one that reduces the creativity you can have with your site.
 Paying a web design agency to just upload bits of content as and when required may be far more cost-effective, and it allows you to play around with different designs right from the start.